hasnat/redux-modules/README.md

 )
 ```

-The last step is to wire it up to the view
+The last step is to connect the module to the view.
+This works like a normal Redux `connect` with the added bonus of auto dispatching and namespacing actions.

 #### src/views/Todos.jsx
 ```js